Arnold Ehrlich: Personal and family life

-Ehrlich was an occasional attendant at religious services and synagogues where he hoped to find preachers who could use the biblical text with the related midrashic or other rabbinic commentaries.
-He disliked the Union Prayer Book, primarily because he felt that its reform of the liturgy had not gone far enough.
+Ehrlich was an occasional synagogue attendant.
+He disliked Reform Judaism's siddur, the Union Prayer Book, primarily because he felt that its reform of the liturgy had not gone far enough.
 He felt that all the passages which belittled human dignity should be revised or eliminated.
-He believed that a modern Jewish prayer book should, of course, be rooted in traditional forms, but that prayers which involved a servile humility were unbecoming to modern man and should be rewritten.
+He believed that a modern Jewish prayer book should, of course, be rooted in traditional forms, but that prayers which involved a servile humility were inappropriate in the modern age and should be rewritten.